 :: 2014 :: My god brother, and mother in law died with in a few weeks of each other.
 I graduated from SDSU a few weeks later, and we moved to a new home.
 In the fall I started my graduate certificate while grieving.

 :: 2015 :: I graduated, but needed a break so I didn't continue my education.
 Tony also transferred to shore duty (a three year period of being attached to a shore command and no sea time) and his orders were perfect.
 They kept us in San Diego, and he loved his new position.
 This was the time we thought we would have to start a family.
 Then both my grandparents died within weeks of each other.
-A few weeks later, Tony's great grandma died.
+A few weeks later, Tony's great grandma died. more death happened.
 I grieved more, but slipped into a deeper depression.
 I knew I needed to find answers on my chronic health issues that I had dealt with since 2002.
 I also knew the process would be very fatiguing.

 :: 2017 :: 2018 :: I dug a little deeper but not much.
 I was so fatigued.
 The depression was lifting, and the lifetime anxiety.
 I got a part time job at a child development center with a very supportive manager I interned with before in undergrad/grad school even with lots of symptoms.
 Then I woke up one morning in May with vertigo, and was never the same again.
 My life turned upside down.
 Treatments, and doctors appointments ramped up.
 Almost every day I saw a doctor or specialist.
 I had to stop driving, and working.
 I thought I was getting closer to starting a family, and then my life stopped.
 I felt like I took 20 steps back.
 More like 20 million.
 Having a family felt very unreachable.
 More mothers days to go through.
 More new years without a time to try for kids.
 More feeling like I am not enough.
 More feeling further away from trying to have children.